Deus Ex: Human Revolution: Director's Cut

 A director's cut of Human Revolution, Deus Ex: Human Revolution – Director's Cut, was announced in April 2013.
 It was co-produced by Eidos-Montréal, Australian developer Straight Right — who had previously handled the Wii U port of Mass Effect 3 — and Canada-based Snowed In Studios.
 Originally announced as a Wii U exclusive, it was later announced that it would also be released on its original platforms.
 One of the major changes was the boss arenas: while they could not create non-lethal options to take down bosses, the team created alternative strategies for players who took a stealthy and otherwise non-lethal path.
 They also made adjustments to the energy system, improved enemy AI, and upgrades to the lighting and shading systems.
 These changes were carried over from the development of The Missing Link, which had been developed based on the team's wishes to improve on aspects of the main game.
 While previous ports of major games for Wii U had been underwhelming in the eyes of the gaming public, Eidos-Montréal saw it as a chance to create the "ultimate" version of Human Revolution.

 The Wii U version of Director's Cut was priced higher than the other console versions; according to the staff, this was because of its added features.
 Console versions included a second screen option for some functions: the Wii U GamePad was used for the Wii U, PlayStation Vita for the PS3 version, Xbox SmartGlass for the Xbox 360 version.
 When originally developed for the Wii U, it was intended to make playing the game easier, along with evoking some of the early impressions from the initial CGI trailer from 2010.
 The decision to port Director's Cut to multiple platforms was based on fan feedback requesting a multiplatform release.
 The Director's Cut included all the additional content alongside the main game, from the added equipment to the DLC episode The Missing Link, here incorporated into the main game.
 Also included was audio commentary from the developers activated using icons scattered through levels, and a documentary on the game's creation.
 For owners of the original PC version, a cheap upgrade option was offered, with the price varying depending on how much of the additional content owners possessed.
 It was released for Wii U, PC, PS3 and Xbox 360 on October 22, 2013.
 It was released on OS X, April 16, 2014.
 Like the main game, its port was handled by Feral Interactive.
+Additionally, the Director's Cut can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.